rycheung10/ImageProcessingProgram/README.md

     - Both of these methods utilize specialized helpers that calculate the new values of each component within each PixelInfo object
 - Added support for new commands (blur, sharpen, sepia and greyscale-luma) in the IPControllerImpl
+- The controller now implements the command design pattern.
+Each command has it's own class object and inherits the AIPCommand abstract class.
+    - To utilize the command design pattern, the IPControllerImpl uses lambda functions to execute the commands
 - Added support to load and save new file types (.png, .jpg/.jpeg, .txt, .bmp???)

 #### CITATION: